-- The outdoors is a place where children can explore and investigate a wide range of materials that cannot be found indoors. - Children can have first-hand experience of nature through touching plants, smelling flowers, crawling on earth and watching the movements of insects, spiders or beetles. - Children can note and record patterns in the natural and made environment, for example through photographing leaves or brickwork. - The impact of wind, weather and seasons can be experienced directly and the effect on the environment noted. - The cycle of plant growth and the seasonal changes outdoors give children context and meaning of the concept of time. - Outdoors, children can work out how materials can be joined to achieve a pre-planned purpose, for example, creating a structure on which they can balance. - The outdoors offers a meaningful context for using simple computing, for example a walkietalkie to contact a friend hidden in the den, or a camera to photograph a spider's web, or a pattern of stones and leaves.
+- The outdoors is a place where children can explore and investigate a wide range of materials that cannot be found indoors. - Children can have first-hand experience of nature through touching plants, smelling flowers, crawling on earth and watching the movements of insects, spiders or beetles. - Children can note and record patterns in the natural and made environment, for example through photographing leaves or brickwork. - The impact of wind, weather and seasons can be experienced directly and the effect on the environment noted. - The cycle of plant growth and the seasonal changes outdoors give children context and meaning of the concept of time. - Outdoors, children can work out how materials can be joined to achieve a pre-planned purpose, for example, creating a structure on which they can balance. - The outdoors offers a meaningful context for using simple computing, for example a walkie-talkie to contact a friend hidden in the den, or a camera to photograph a spider's web, or a pattern of stones and leaves. - Use of the outdoors widens children's sense of place as they move between indoors and outdoors, watch passing people or cars and note the features of their immediate and wider environment.